Bharti Airtel is the third largest mobile operator in the world with 300 million subscribers in 20 countries.

 With Solace now passing recharge information to the benefit posting system, 97% of customers receive their benefits (customized additional minutes or data) within seconds.
 This has improved customer satisfaction and reduced the number of calls from frustrated customers, which has freed up retailers to focus on sales and call center reps to provide faster response to real support request.

-Airtel has defined Solace as their enterprise wide recommended messaging technology for all use cases that involve the efficient distribution of business-critical, high-volume or time-sensitive information, and have already defined projects in areas such as 4G enablement and national mobile number portability.
+Airtel has defined Solace as their enterprise-wide recommended messaging technology for all use cases that involve the efficient distribution of business-critical, high-volume or time-sensitive information, and have already defined projects in areas such as 4G enablement and national mobile number portability.

-Learn more about how Solace enables telecommunications providers to reduce costs and improve customer satisfaction.
+Download the Airtel Customer Success Story and learn more about how Solace enables telecommunications providers to reduce costs and improve customer satisfaction.